bibekme/RabbitMQWatchTower/README.md

 # RabbitMQWatchTower

-Let the Fire God keep a vigilant eye on the Rabbit and report its whereabouts 🐰🔥
+Let the Fire God keep an eye on the Rabbit and report its whereabouts 🐰🔥